This post is also available in: Italiano (Italian)

 We arrived on the island from Italy after about twenty hours of flight, with a few layovers in between.
 And we were exhausted!
 Yet the first thing that I noticed as son as I got to the Kahului airport, was the beautiful scent of plumeria in the air.
 A real treat, after such a trip!

 Though in the days following our arrival we have often been hitting the beach, we had a specific goal in mind: the Hana Highway.
 We are bikers and therefore the idea of enjoying the wild part of Maui for about 53 miles between Kahului and Hana, with 617 curves and 56 one lane bridges, enticed us a lot!
 Whether you have rented a car or a bike (an even more exciting experience!), I can assure you that you will never forget this unique experience.
 We’d be ready to give it another go, despite the long flights to get there!
+In case you are worried about the costs, we have a few proven hacks to help you plan a trip to Hawaii on a budget: they really do work!

 The road to Hana is a road trip that offers a fantastic view across the island, giving you the chance to kike and to swim in close proximity to the breathtaking waterfalls you will find along the way.
 If you are very lucky and the sky is clear, you will also see the top of the two largest volcanoes in the world, the Mauna Loa (13,680 ft) and Mauna Kea (13,802 ft) on Big Island.